Programs and results

 What we aim to solve

-Violent far-right extremism threatens democratic principles across the country and represents a significant and growing security concern within the U.S. While much attention has been paid to foreign-influenced radicalization and terrorism, there has been a significant increase in activity classified as violent far-right extremism (VFRE) in the past decade (Pitcavage, 2005).
-VFRE is used to describe groups and individuals that adhere to violent white supremacist ideology and can encompass an assortment of organizations to include Neo-Nazis, White Nationalists, Skinheads, Neo-Confederates, Ku Klux Klan, Anti-Immigrant, and Anti-LGBT, among others (Beirich and Buchanan, 2018).
+Violent Extremism threatens democratic principles across the country and represents a significant and growing security concern within the U.S. While much attention has been paid to foreign-influenced radicalization and terrorism, there has been a significant increase in activity classified as violent extremism (VE) in the past decade (Pitcavage, 2005).
+VE is used to describe groups and individuals that adhere to violent ideology and can encompass an assortment of organizations including Neo-Nazis, White Nationalists, Skinheads, Neo-Confederates, Ku Klux Klan, Anti-Immigrant, and Anti-LGBT, among others (Beirich and Buchanan, 2018).
 These organizations have a lengthy history of criminal violence that includes mass murder, physical assaults, home invasions, property crimes, counterfeiting, and acts of terrorism (Simi, Smith, and Reeser, 2008).
-Life After Hate's ExitUSA™ program provides an exit strategy for individuals in these groups.
+Life After Hate's ExitUSA™ program provides an exit strategy and support for individuals in these groups and the loved ones who care for them.

 Our programs